 Common Name: Beak Willow

-Salix bebbiana is a Deciduous Shrub up to 7.00 metres tall.
+Salix bebbiana is a deciduous shrub that can grow up to 7.00 metres tall.

 It has medicinal and miscellaneous uses.